c3g/web-app-template/README.md

 	-d \
 	--replace \
 	--name <running container name> \
-	-v  /home/genome/<appname>-volume:/data:Z
+	-v  /home/genome/${APPNAME}-volume:/data:Z
 	--label io.containers.autoupdate=registry \
 	--network slirp4netns:allow_host_loopback=true \
 	-p 8088:8080 quay.io/c3genomics/<my container>:latest -w 1
 ```
-the `:Z` extra option at the end of the mount option is to make sure that the read write and cgroup permission are set properly.
+The `:Z` extra option at the end of the mount option is to make sure that the read write and cgroup permission are set properly.

 #### Make more space for the volume